 Integrate SkyDrive with Gmail

-SkyDrive can also be set to upload and share files on Gmail, directly from Google’s mail website.
+SkyDrive can also be set to upload and share files on Gmail directly from Google’s main website.
 All you have to do is install Attachments.me as a Chrome Extension or a Firefox Add-on, restart the browser and then warp to Google Mail.
-Once you click the compose button, you will notice that when attaching a file you will have two new options:
+Once you click the compose button, you will notice that when attaching a file, you will have two new options:

-- Share from SkyDrive: to upload a file directly from the cloud and attach it in the email
+- Share from SkyDrive: to upload a file directly from the cloud and attach it to the email

 Recover files using the Online Recycle Bin

-Those that delete files be accident would be happy to know that SkyDrive has an online Recycle Bin which collects all the files removed from the cloud and the past 25 changes made to that document.
-Unlike a regular Recycle Bin, where only the final version of the document can be recovered, SkyDrive permits users to restore files to any of these previous versions, when necessary.
+Those that delete files by accident would be happy to know that SkyDrive has an online Recycle Bin, which collects all the files removed from the cloud and the past 25 changes made to that document.
+Unlike a regular Recycle Bin, where only the final version of the document can be recovered, SkyDrive permits users to restore files to any of these previous versions when necessary.

 To avoid storage congestion, items found in the online Recycle Bin will be automatically deleted after 30 days, but if their total size exceeds 10% of the storage limit, the oldest item will be removed after 3 days.